carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 In each of the antiSMASH output directories, we will find a single `.gbk` file for each BGC, which includes "region" within its filename.
-Thus, we will copy all those files to the new directory.
+Thus, we will copy all these files to the new directory.

 Let's locate in the directory that has the antiSMASH results of each genome:
 ~~~